Crane (NYSE:CR) Releases FY 2021 Earnings Guidance

 Crane (NYSE:CR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $5.650-5.850 for the period, compared to the Thomson Reuters consensus estimate of $5.780.
 The company issued revenue guidance of -.

-Crane (NYSE:CR) last released its quarterly earnings results on Sunday, May 2nd.
-The conglomerate reported $1.66 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.31 by $0.35.
-The firm had revenue of $833.50 million during the quarter, compared to analysts’ expectations of $771.33 million.
+Crane (NYSE:CR) last issued its quarterly earnings results on Sunday, May 2nd.
+The conglomerate reported $1.66 EPS for the quarter, topping the Zacks’ consensus estimate of $1.31 by $0.35.
 Crane had a return on equity of 16.81% and a net margin of 7.62%.
-Crane’s quarterly revenue was up 4.5% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $1.15 EPS.
-As a group, analysts forecast that Crane will post 5.78 earnings per share for the current fiscal year.
+The company had revenue of $833.50 million for the quarter, compared to analysts’ expectations of $771.33 million.
+During the same quarter last year, the business earned $1.15 earnings per share.
+Crane’s revenue was up 4.5% on a year-over-year basis.
+As a group, research analysts expect that Crane will post 5.78 EPS for the current year.

-Several equities analysts have recently commented on CR shares.
-DA Davidson upgraded Crane from a neutral rating to a buy rating and increased their target price for the company from $105.00 to $110.00 in a research note on Tuesday.
-Canaccord Genuity increased their target price on Crane from $96.00 to $100.00 and gave the company a buy rating in a research note on Wednesday, March 10th.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-The stock has an average rating of Buy and a consensus target price of $90.75.
+Several research firms recently issued reports on CR.
+DA Davidson upgraded shares of Crane from a neutral rating to a buy rating and increased their price target for the stock from $105.00 to $110.00 in a research report on Tuesday, June 15th.
+Canaccord Genuity raised their target price on Crane from $96.00 to $100.00 and gave the company a buy rating in a report on Wednesday, March 10th.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Crane has an average rating of Buy and a consensus price target of $90.75.

-In related news, Director Donald G. Cook sold 500 shares of the company’s stock in a transaction that occurred on Wednesday, May 12th.
-The stock was sold at an average price of $94.87, for a total transaction of $47,435.00.
-Following the sale, the director now directly owns 3,837 shares of the company’s stock, valued at approximately $364,016.19.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, SVP Kurt F. Gallo sold 5,000 shares of the company’s stock in a transaction that occurred on Thursday, May 27th.
-The shares were sold at an average price of $97.00, for a total value of $485,000.00.
-Following the sale, the senior vice president now directly owns 5,000 shares in the company, valued at $485,000.
+In other Crane news, SVP Kurt F. Gallo sold 5,000 shares of the stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $99.75, for a total value of $498,750.00.
+Following the completion of the transaction, the senior vice president now directly owns 5,000 shares in the company, valued at $498,750.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Donald G. Cook sold 500 shares of Crane stock in a transaction dated Wednesday, May 12th.
+The shares were sold at an average price of $94.87, for a total value of $47,435.00.
+Following the sale, the director now directly owns 3,837 shares in the company, valued at $364,016.19.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 15,500 shares of company stock worth $1,526,685.
-Corporate insiders own 3.00% of the company’s stock.
+Insiders have sold a total of 15,500 shares of company stock worth $1,526,685 over the last ninety days.
+3.00% of the stock is currently owned by insiders.

 Crane Company Profile